 Figure 2-1.
-68-pin QFN Part Pinout[1]
+68-Pin QFN Part Pinout^[3]

-- The center pad on the QFN package should be connected to digital ground (VSSD) for best mechanical, thermal, and electrical performance.
-If not connected to ground, it should be electrically floated and not connected to any other signal. - 2.
-Pins labeled Do Not Use (DNU) must be left floating.
-USB pins on devices without USB are DNU.
+- 2. Pins labeled Do Not Use (DNU) must be left floating.
+USB pins on devices without USB are DNU. - 3.
+The center pad on the QFN package should be connected to digital ground (V{SSD}) for best mechanical, thermal, and electrical performance.
+If not connected to ground, it should be electrically floated and not connected to any other signal.

 Figure 2-2.
-100-pin TQFP Part Pinout
+100-Pin TQFP Part Pinout

-Figure 2-3 and Figure 2-4 show an example schematic and an example PCB layout, for the 100-pin TQFP part, for optimal analog performance on a 2-layer board.
+Figure 2-3 and Figure 2-4 on page 9 show an example schematic and an example PCB layout, for the 100-pin TQFP part, for optimal analog performance on a 2-layer board.

-- The two pins labeled Vddd must be connected together. - The two pins labeled Vccd must be connected together, with capacitance added, as shown in Figure 2-3 and Power System on page 21.
-The trace between the two Vccd pins should be as short as possible. - The two pins labeled Vssd must be connected together.
+- The two pins labeled V{DDD} must be connected together. - The two pins labeled V{CCD} must be connected together, with capacitance added, as shown in Figure 2-3 and Power System on page 22.
+The trace between the two V{CCD} pins should be as short as possible. - The two pins labeled V{SSD} must be connected together.